pennlabs/penn-courses/backend/README.md

 ## Environment Variables

 If you are in Penn Labs, reach out to a Penn Courses team lead for a .env file to put in your `backend` directory.
-This will contain setting specific to your local environment and some sensitive credentials (which is why the file contents are not pasted in this public README).
+This will contain settings specific to your local environment and some sensitive credentials (which is why the file contents are not pasted in this public README).